isomerpages/pa-corp/_our-network/Grassroots Organisations/Citizens' Consultative Committees.md

 * Encourage residents to get to know and understand one another; and
 * Support the Government and various agencies in nationwide campaigns such as dengue prevention, Clean & Green Week, Racial Harmony Month and Good Neighbour Day.

+#### Assistance Programmes

+CCCs help implement/ administer assistance schemes for the needy and economically underprivileged in our community.
+These schemes include:

+* CCCs ComCare Fund for urgent, temporary relief in hardship cases;
+* Edusave Awards;
+* Pre-School Outreach programmes; and
+* Distribution of adhoc meal/ transport vouchers.

+#### Bridging Programmes
+CCCs facilitate interaction between the people and the Government by explaining government policies and gathering feedback from residents.
+These bridging programmes include:

+* Community forums involving residents; and
+* Dialogue sessions with representatives from the Government agencies.